audacious-media-player/audacious-plugins/src/console/readme.txt

 * See TODO comments in Audacious_Config.cxx and Audacious_Driver.cxx for
 things which would be good to address.

-* The library does not use C++ exceptions, so you could disable them in the makefile to reduce code size a bit.

-* The cause of errors and also warnings about possible problems are logged in log_err() and log_warning() using printf().

-* The vfs_* functions are used for file access, so gzipped game music files must currently be decompressed before playback (in particular, .vgz files).
+* C++ exceptions and RTTI are not used or needed.

-* File types are determined based on the first four bytes of a file; the file extension is never examined.
-Some .gym files don't have any header, so these won't play.
+* File types are determined based on the first four bytes of a file except for .gym files, some of which have no file header at all.

 * Some music formats have more than one track in a file.
 This track is specified to the console plugin by appending ?i to the end of the file path, where i is the track index, starting at 0.
 For example, foo.nsf?2 specifies the third track.
+This is an internal thing, as the user should never see these modified paths.